DHLSan/FlashCore/Experiment2/README.md

 ***

-## Single core Microblaze with Mutex and Mailbox IP cores
+## Multi core Microblaze with Mutex IP core

 This experiment was conducted in order to investigate usage of multi microblaze processor cores.
 There are two source files added in the experiment for each microblaze core.
 They are designed to run two application at the same time like the experiment one.
 Only realization of mutex IP core was experimented.